Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 | ForceOptIn | Allows users to opt in/out of the new experience but will default to the new experience.
 This will show a 'Try preview' button on the old browse blade and an 'Opt out of preview' button on the ARG browse blade |
 | Force | This will force users to the new experience.
 There wil be no 'Opt out of preview' button on the ARG browse blade |
 | Disable | This will force users to the old experience.
 This is the default experience if not flags are set.
 There wil be no 'Try preview' button on the ARG browse blade |

+The default for simple asset types without customized columns OR asset types with a browse query but no browse options defined in 'Force' meaning customers will see the new experience.
+If you need to change that behavior, set the argbrowseoptions value appropriately to allow opt in/out and whether the default is to use the old experience or use the new experience.
+It is recommended to not use an option or set the option to 'Force' to give customers the best experience possible.

+It is important to note that if a query is added to the asset type's browse, then the default option will be different due to how we onboarded
+ARG browse and partner extension asset types.
+Once the query is added, the default becomes 'AllowOptIn', it is advised that you change this to
+'Force' to ensure your asset type is using ARG.

 To test each variation or to test when side loading you can use: